 By: Mohammad A. Rattu, Pharm.D.
 Candidate c/o 2012

 We sometimes need to step back and look at our foundations for success.
-Clearly, without the support of past and present Rho Chi executive boards, there would be no Rho Chi Post newsletter.
-Over the next five issues, we will learn about each of our local chapter’s board members on a more personal level.
+Clearly, without the support of past and present Rho Chi executive board members, there would be no Rho Chi Post newsletter.
+From our May to September issues, we will learn about each of our local chapter’s board members on a more personal level.
 Our insight will predominantly include their nicknames, hobbies, favorite quotes, reasons for accepting the Rho Chi invitation, and motivations for becoming part of the executive board.

-Our first executive board member insight is with Aleena Cherian, current fourth year student pharmacist and Treasurer of Rho Chi.
+Our second executive board member insight is with Bethsy M. Jacob, current fourth year student pharmacist and Historian of Rho Chi.

 Q: We all have nicknames, for one reason or another.
 What have people called you, either in the past or right now in college?

-Q: Ha-ha!
-It seems like they really focused on your first name!
+Q: Oh, so that is why one of your online profile pictures was a Pepsi logo!
+Ha-ha!
 What are some of the things that you like doing outside of pharmacy?

-Q: That quote sends me back to Philosophy class – it is quite profound!
-When you received an invitation to the Rho Chi Academic Honor Society, why did you accept it?
+Q: Two quotes from two great individuals.
+Now, when you received an invitation to the Rho Chi Academic Honor Society, why did you accept it?

-We thank Aleena for taking the time to provide us with this insight, and look forward to highlighting the other Rho Chi executive board members.
+We thank Bethsy for taking the time to provide us with this insight, and look forward to highlighting the other Rho Chi executive board members.

-If you have any additional questions for Aleena, please email her at [email protected]!
+If you have any additional questions for Bethsy, please email her at [email protected]!